-The Charter School will determine the method and manner in which to administer the civics test.
+All secondary students must successfully pass the civics test or alternate path.
 A student may take the civics test, in whole or in part, at any time after enrolling in grade 7 and may repeat the test as often as necessary to pass the test.
-The School will document on the student's transcript that the student has passed the civics test.
+FBCS will document on the student's transcript that the student has passed the civics test.
 The applicability of this requirement for students who receive special education services will be governed by the student's Individualized Education Plan.